Software and Information Technology

 Growing Social Networking and Interactive Media Businesses

-Lexington is home to several local start-ups that are making a name for themselves in the world of social networkingand game development. uHAPS is an entrepreneurial marketing group that has perfected a series of independent online social networking platforms that appeal to very targeted, otherwise difficult-to-reach demographic segments.
+Lexington is home to several local start-ups that are making a name for themselves in the world of social networking and game development.
 Frogdice Inc. is an independent game developer of online role playing games and virtual worlds.
 Since 1996, Frogdice has been a market leader in providing an immersive, in-character experience unparalleled throughout the industry.
 Another Lexington-based gaming company is Gun Media.
 Gun Media's goal is to build fresh and exciting interactive experiences for a wide range of platforms and gamers.
 The company created Breach & Clear, which was a number one bestselling game on the iPhone and iPad platform.
 These two creative start-ups represent a software niche that promises high growth in the years to come.

-Read Commerce Lexington's Software & Information Technology white paper here.
+Click here to read Commerce Lexington's Software & Information Technology White Paper.

 Click here to read more about Research and Development in Lexington.